samaradel/www_threefold/www.gig.tech/content/blog/autonomous_edge_clouds.md

 >
 > **Accountability in a decentralized setting leads us to the blockchain**

-Each of the parts of this story will be a blogpost of its own.
+Each of the parts of this story will be a blog post of its own.

 Photo by Jakob Owens on Unsplash